 - Blue or dusky discoloration of the skin, lips, and nails

 - Loss of consciousness

 If choking continues unaddressed, a person will lose consciousness due to lack of oxygen.
 This is the area where health care professionals may forget the proper course of action.
 At this point, responding to choking turns more toward performing CPR than the traditional abdominal thrusts.

 Common Ways to Respond to the Choking Victim

 Encountering a choking person is an emergency.
-Ask, “are you joking?”
+Ask, “are you choking?”
 If the person responds vocally, encourage continued coughing.
 However, someone who is unable to speak, cough, or breathe, requires immediate intervention.
 Tell the person, “I am going to help you performing abdominal thrusts, placing my hands around your waist.”

 Although explaining your actions may seem irrelevant, it is essential to preventing a person from becoming further.
 This is especially true in children but note that abdominal thrusts are not recommended for children under the age of one.

 To perform abdominal thrusts on an adult, follow these steps: